Stanton Road was where Job Derbyshire and his family lived.

 Patrick and Sarah Derbyshire

 Born in 1803 Sarah Simpson was the oldest surviving child of Boot Lane (Stanton Road) farmer and boatman John and Sarah (nee Nightingale) when she married boatman William Green on October 19th 1824.
-A little over four years later she was a widow.
+A little over four years later William Green lay buried in St. Mary’s churchyard and Sarah was a widow.

 Just before Christmas Day in 1828 William was master of a boat moored at Newark on Trent, about to journey north to Gainsborough, when a swaying spar knocked him into the water.
 He immediately sank and his body was recovered only some time later, to be returned to Ilkeston where he was buried in St. Mary’s Churchyard.

-Three years later Sarah married West Hallam farmer Patrick Derbyshire and spent some time at that village where son Job Nightingale Simpson Derbyshire was born in 1833.
+Three years later, on New Year’s Day 1832, Sarah married West Hallam farmer Patrick Derbyshire and spent some time at that village where son Job Nightingale Simpson Derbyshire was born in 1833.
 He was the couple’s second but only surviving child.
+(Their daughter Maria died, aged 8 months, in November 1832)

 By 1851 the family had moved into Boot Lane, later known as Stanton Road, close to the home of Sarah’s parents.